ESI-FAR/generalization-proposals/COPIERTemplate.jl/README.md

 This project increases quality and sustainability for other packages in the Julia ecosystem.
 It is a template, so it reusable by default.
 The focus of our work will be increasing usability and dissemination of the software and of the best practices that it provides.

+Other eScience projects such as newly awarded SS 2023 project HP2SIM could benefit from this development.

 ## Scope